-Danika Jorgensen-Skakum has a B.A. in Women and Gender Studies from the University of Lethbridge (2015), and is now a thesis student in the MA program in Gender and Social Justice at the University of Alberta.
-Her thesis work investigates the Death Positivity Movement, and the social justice in dying – particularly in the face of mass extinction and the Anthropocene.
+Danika Jorgensen-Skakum has a B.A. in Women and Gender Studies from the University of Lethbridge (2015).
+Following her undergraduate degree, Danika went on to be the first student to complete a Masters degree in the Gender and Social Justice program at the University of Alberta.
+Her thesis investigated the Death Positivity Movement and Death Justice, particularly in the face of mass extinction and the Anthropocene.

-More broadly, her interests include feminist legal studies, sexual deviance, Foucault studies, child sexual abuse, sexual assault, transformative justice, prison abolitionism, critical prison studies, death studies, and the Anthropocene.
+More broadly, Danika’s interests include feminist legal studies, sexual deviance, Foucault studies, child sexual abuse, sexual assault, transformative justice, prison abolitionism, critical prison studies, death studies, and the Anthropocene.